swcarpentry/git-novice/03-changes.md

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~

-The "untracked files" message means that there's a file in the directory
-that Git isn't keeping track of.
-We can tell Git to track a file using `git add`:
+We can see that our `mars.txt` file is listed as an "untracked file."
+We can tell Git that it should track this file using `git add`:

 ~~~ {.bash}
 $ git add mars.txt